AngelMsger/Bangumi-Provider/README.md

-# Bangumi-Crawler
+# Bangumi-Provider
 [![Build Status](https://travis-ci.org/AngelMsger/Bangumi-Provider.svg?branch=master)](https://travis-ci.org/AngelMsger/Bangumi-Provider)

 ![Bangumi-Crawler](https://s1.hdslb.com/bfs/static/jinkela/home/images/bgm-nodata.png)

 ## Overview
-Bangumi-Provider is a animes information and their comments crawler for [Bilibili](https://www.bilibili.com).
+Bangumi-Provider is a content provider for [Bangumi-Player](https://github.com/AngelMsger/Bangumi-Player).
+It crawl, analyze the data from [Bilibili](https://www.bilibili.com), and persist the result to database.
 It run with single thread and no framework was used.

 ## Features
 * Incremental